Compare Car Insurance Quotes in Real-Time and Save.

 Pay Your Balance Immediately

-• Set Up Automatic Bill Payments.
+• Establish automatic bill payments.
 Since payment history is the most significant factor in your score, setting up automatic payments ensures you never miss a due date.

-• Diversify Your Credit Mix.
-Lenders like to see that you can responsibly manage different types of credit, such as a mix of revolving credit and installment loans.
+• Diversify your credit mix.
+Lenders prefer to see that you can responsibly manage different types of credit, such as revolving credit (cards) and installment loans (auto, student).

 The Bottom Line